trentgup/Computer-Architecture/README.md

 # Computer-Architecture
 **Author:** Trent Gadbois

-**Description of Target Audience:** This tutorial is for people who have little to no knowledge about computers.
+**Description of Target Audience:** This tutorial is for people who have little to no knowledge about computer components.

 **Summary:** This tutorial gives you a brief description of each component in a computer from Wikipedia.